philayres/re_svc_user_mgt/server/doc/apis.rst

 Nonce check
 -----------

-Each client has its own unique client name and shared secret (the server knows client name and shared secret pairs).
+Each client has its own unique client name and shared secret.
+The server knows client name and shared secret pairs.

 For all requests, client must send this Authorization header: